joris-pries/DutchDraw/README.md

 # DutchDraw

-DutchDraw is a Python package for binary classification.
+DutchDraw is a Python package for constructing baselines in binary classification.

 ## Paper